 Although Marvel (and DC) have in recent years made nice with comics creators by paying them $0.00001 on the dollar of the billions made by these superheroes, it appears that with Toberoff entering the chat, the stakes have been ratcheted up much higher.

 Although Toberoff hasn’t directly won any of his cases, at one point the late Supreme Court Justice Ruth Bader Ginsburg signaled that she might be interested in taking up the Kirby copyright case.
 Marvel/Disney settled with the family rather than risk that.
 Toberoff may not have won in court, but his clients have gotten big settlements, and, looking forward, that will eventually happen here – one hopes.

 But if you thought the optics of Disney suing Stan Lee’s brother would have made this a less than picturesque option, you thought wrong.
 With $22 billion at stake, optics go out the window.

 We’ll have more analysis of these legal maneuverings later.

-- Yes yes, we know that Jack Kirby claims to have created Spider-Man.
+- Yes, yes, we know that Jack Kirby claimed to have created Spider-Man.
 We’re just streamlining things for now.